-- The opportunity to enter the exciting, fast growing industry of sports coaching, physical education and health promotion - Five unique pathways to choose from: sport leadership and coaching, health education and promotion, health and physical education, sport science, and dance - or create a unique pathway to suit your goals - Industry experience or research to build your specialist knowledge and identify where your interests lie - Courses drawing on the best international research and practice, grounded in the educational, social and cultural contexts of Aotearoa New Zealand - Elective courses taught by specialists across the University in Sport Science, Dance and Sport, Health and Physical Education - A solid foundation for driving positive change in sport and health, addressing issues such as mental health, fitness and nutrition - A strong focus on cultural responsiveness to all community groups, including young people and Māori and Pacific communities
+- The opportunity to enter the exciting, fast growing industry of sports coaching, physical education and health promotion - Five unique pathways to choose from: sport leadership and coaching, health education and promotion, health and physical education, sport science, and dance - or create a unique pathway to suit your goals - Industry experience or research to build your specialist knowledge and identify where your interests lie - Courses drawing on the best international research and practice, grounded in the educational, social and cultural contexts of Aotearoa New Zealand - Elective courses taught by specialists across the University in Exercise Sciences, Sports Coaching and Education, Dance Studies and Physical Education - A solid foundation for driving positive change in sport and health, addressing issues such as mental health, fitness and nutrition - A strong focus on cultural responsiveness to all community groups, including young people and Māori and Pacific communities

-- Complete core courses (practical and theoretical) that introduce you to the broad disciplines of Sport, Health and Physical Education - Begin your chosen pathway or take a range of elective courses in Health Promotion, Health and Physical Education, Dance, Sport Science, and Sport Coaching and Leadership to help decide on your focus
+- Complete core courses (practical and theoretical) that introduce you to the broad disciplines of Sport, Health and Physical Education - Begin your chosen pathway or take a range of elective courses taught by specialists in exercise sciences, population health, sport coaching, physical education and dance to help decide on your focus

-- Undertake industry experience to support your learning, while continuing to build your skills and knowledge in the classroom - Have the opportunity to study across the University in Population Health, Sport Science, Dance or other specialist courses - Develop proficiency in digital technologies and tools to use in your future career - Take two courses from the General Education Schedule
+- Undertake industry experience to support your learning, while continuing to build your skills and knowledge in the classroom - Develop proficiency in digital technologies and tools to use in your future career - Have opportunities to take courses from across the University in Population Health, Exercise Sciences, Dance Studies or other specialist subjects - Take two courses from the General Education Schedule auckland.ac.nz/becomeateacher

 Through a wide variety of postgraduate study options you can develop further skills and new knowledge to advance your interests and undertake research.
+For instance, in order to pursue a career in teaching, you could add a one-year Graduate Diploma in Teaching.
+See pg.
+50 for more details.

 If you don't have the grades to gain entry to the programme, the University of Auckland offers the one-year, full-time Tertiary Foundation Certificate, with an Education and Social Work pathway.
 New Start and UniBound are also available.
 For more information about the University's full range of preparation programmes, see pg.
-92 and 104.
+94.

 You will graduate with an in-depth understanding of the latest research, theories, ideas, concepts and practices related to the fields of Sport, Health and Physical Education.
-You will have built the skills and understanding to be able to lead change in communities to improve health and wellbeing and enable others to enjoy physical activities
+You will have built the skills and understanding to be able to lead change in communities to improve health and wellbeing and enable others to enjoy physical activities.